c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 SPI is also 5.3x faster than UART.
 Choose the report rate and interface that meets your needs.

 **Credits - Many thanks! **
 - 100% inspired by the original Adafruit CircuitPython I2C library for BNO08X.
-THANKS!
 Copyright (c) 2020 Bryan Siepert for Adafruit Industries. ([GitHub link](https://github.com/adafruit/Adafruit_CircuitPython_BNO08x))
 - This code was also inspired by feature and fixes written by dobodu ([GitHub link](https://github.com/dobodu/BOSCH-BNO085-I2C-micropython-library))
 - ...thanks in advance for any pull request contributions.